yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli.md

 --replica=_arguments_
 : Specifications for the read replica provided as key-value pairs, as follows:

-- num_cores - number of vCPUs per node
+- num_cores - number of vCPUs per node.
+Default is 2.
-- memory_mb - memory (MB) per node
+- memory_mb - memory (MB) per node.
+Default is 4096.
-- disk_size_gb - disk size (GB) per node
+- disk_size_gb - disk size (GB) per node.
+Default is 10.
 - code - cloud provider (`AWS` or `GCP`)
 - region - region in which to deploy the read replica
-- num_nodes - number of nodes for the read replica
+- num_nodes - number of nodes for the read replica.
+Default is 1.
 - vpc_name - name of the VPC in which to deploy the read replica
 - num_replicas - the replication factor
-- multi-zone - whether the read replica is multi-zone.
+- multi-zone - whether the read replica is multi-zone (`true` or `false`).
+Default is false.

 #### delete